Pennsylvania Estate Taxes

 Pennsylvania has an inheritance tax, not an estate tax.
 The Keystone State is among one of several states that still assess a separate state inheritance tax on certain property owned by Pennsylvania residents and real estate and tangible personal property located in Pennsylvania that is owned by a nonresident.

 The rates for the Pennsylvania inheritance tax is as follows:

-Property owned jointly between husband and wife is exempt from inheritance tax.
+Property owned jointly by a married couple is exempt from inheritance tax.

 For deaths occurring on or after June 30, 2012, working family farms and some related agricultural commodities are exempt from the Pennsylvania inheritance tax.